Mendeley/api-design-documentation/README.md

      "name": "Testing One Two"
     }

+Beware of cases where `PATCH /resource1` can affect the state of `/resource2`.

 ####Avoiding concurrent updates
 Clients **MAY** use a precondition check of `If-Unmodified-Since` header on update requests.
 If specified, the resource in question will not be updated if there have been any other changes since the timestamp provided.
 Should be specified in [RFC 2822](http://www.rfc-base.org/txt/rfc-2822.txt) format e.g. Thu, 01 May 2014 10:07:28 GMT